AnikaLegal/clerk/README.md

 ## Deployment

-Build and deployment scripts live in `scripts` A deployment involves:

-- building the Docker container and pushing it to Docker Hub
-- SSHing into the target server and updating the Docker Swarm config
+Deployment is done via a GitHub workflow [here](https://github.com/AnikaLegal/clerk/actions?query=workflow%3ADeploy.)
+A deployment involves SSHing into the target server and updating the Docker Swarm config.
+Deployment must be manually triggered from GitHub.

-Deployment is run automatically by [CircleCI](https://circleci.com/dashboard).
-It is trigger when new commits are pushed to GitHub on `develop` or `master`.
 There are two environments to deploy to, test and prod:

 - [test backend](https://test-clerk.anikalegal.com/admin), which is deployed to by `develop`, used by the [test frontend](https://test-repairs.anikalegal.com)
 - [prod backend](https://clerk.anikalegal.com/admin), which is deployed to by `master`, used by the [prod frontend](https://repairs.anikalegal.com)